student affairs and resources

 Temple CARES.
-Is a student-run health clinic, staffed by medical students and clinicians.
+Temple CARES is a student-run health clinic, staffed by medical students and clinicians.
 Members are involved in developing health awareness, resources, education and service with members of the local community.

 Temple Emergency Action Corp (TEAC).
 TEAC trains medical students in disaster response and will be able to mobilize quickly in the event of a local, national, or international disaster to provide basic medical care to those affected.
 Website

 Transplantations.
-Is the TUSM a capella group.
+Transplantations is the TUSM a capella group.
 Take a study break by singing and getting to know other Temple classmates in a relaxed and informal setting.
 Join the Vocal Cords, the only a capella group this side of Broad and Ontario.

 Volunteer Opportunities in Interpreting and Communicating in Existing Health Care Services (VOICES).
-Offers volunteer opportunities in Interpreting and Communicating in Existing health care Services.
-This organization provides translation services on a part-time basis at Temple Hospital.
+Offers volunteer opportunities in interpreting and communicating in existing health care services.
+This organization provides translation services on a part-time basis at Temple University Hospital.

 Student Affairs and Resources

 3rd Floor, Suite 325